The Northumberland Coast Path

 Cresswell to Berwick in 5 days Walking Code: NC6

-This is the middle length holiday covering the whole of the Northumberland coast path, taking 5 days to walk the official 64 miles (103km).
-The longest day is 15 miles and the two shortest days are 11 miles.
+This is the middle length itinerary on the Northumberland Coast Path, taking 5 days to walk the 64 miles.
+The longest day is 17 miles and the shortest is just 11 miles.